vippsas/vipps-craft-login/README.md

 | --- | --- | --- |
 | `danger` | Login failed in Vipps | `error_description` from Vipps API |
 | `danger` | Login failed in Vipps without message | 'Something went wrong while logging you in.
 Please try again, if the error persists contact the site administrator.' |

+## Using the "Automatic Return" flow option

+Before using this option, please read about the function and its security implications in [Automatic return from Vipps app](https://developer.vippsmobilepay.com/docs/APIs/login-api/api-guide/flows/automatic-return/).

 ## Changing the Password Verification template